-The Investigational Products Track is designed to peers to connect and exchange industry knowledge.
+The Clinical and ATMP Supply Chain Track is designed to help peers connect and exchange industry knowledge.
 Expert speakers will share new approaches and their best practices, while attendees will gain the opportunity to interact with colleagues in workshops utilizing case studies and innovative presentations.

 Track 4: Data Integrity and GAMP®

-Global regulatory authorities’ concerns are growing regarding the reliability of records and data and how this information is being utilized in product quality and patient safety decisions.
+Global regulatory authorities‘ concerns are growing regarding the reliability of records and data against which product quality and patient safety decisions are made.
 This is demonstrated through Data Integrity guidance publications from the UK MHRA, World Health Organisation (WHO), and US FDA, coupled with numerous regulator citation highlights.

-This track will examine the multi-faceted risks to data integrity, including corporate pressures and incentives, human behaviours, and inadequate processes and system controls.
+The Data Integrity-GAMP® track will examine the multi-faceted risks to data integrity, including corporate pressures and incentives, human behaviours, and inadequate process and system controls.